roots/docs/docs/trellis/master/debugging-php.md

 For example, if there's an issue you're encountering in Production, but cannot reproduce in Development (aka, your Vagrant environment), it's likely the problem lies with something specific to your VPS provider.

 Duplicating your production environment and sanitizing the data using something like [WP Hammer](https://github.com/10up/wp-hammer) will allow you to debug your production environmment without affecting it.
-This is where `bin/xdebug-tunnel.sh` comes in.
+This is where trellis-cli's `xdebug-tunnel` commands comes in.

-### `bin/xdebug-tunnel.sh`: Xdebug + SSH tunnels
+### `trellis xdebug-tunnel`: Xdebug + SSH tunnels

 Xdebug gives a lot of visibility into your application that you do not want to give to anyone.
 Because of this, you want to restrict access to who is allowed to initiate a debugging session.

-The way we go about doing that is by creating a remote SSH tunnel from the VPS to your local computer. `bin/xdebug-tunnel.sh` makes it trivial to set up the connection by installing Xdebug if it is not already on the remote host as well as establishing the SSH tunnel between your server and your computer.
+The way we go about doing that is by creating a remote SSH tunnel from the VPS to your local computer. `trellis xdebug-tunnel` makes it trivial to set up the connection by installing Xdebug if it is not already on the remote host as well as establishing the SSH tunnel between your server and your computer.

 By default, Trellis configures Xdebug to look for a debugging session on the server's localhost port 9000: